Code-Institute-Submissions/nissan-skyline-r34-gt-r/README.md

 • The [second main image](assets/images/home-image-2.jpg) on this website was purchased by the creator of this site on the [iStock website](https://www.istockphoto.com/photo/nissan-gt-r-r35-gm458657877-17392687) (proof of payment is available on request).

-• The images used for the Gallery section were also taken from [Speedhunters’ website](http://www.speedhunters.com/2020/02/wide-wicked-800hp-r34-skyline-gt-r/), also with the permission of the rightful owner of those photos, Mr Stefan Kotze.
+• The images used for the Gallery section were also taken from [Speedhunters’ website](http://www.speedhunters.com/2020/02/wide-wicked-800hp-r34-skyline-gt-r/), also with the permission of the rightful owner of these photos, Mr Stefan Kotze.

 • The Skyline logo image was downloaded for free from [this page](https://logodix.com/logos/451089) on the [Logodix website](https://logodix.com/).